vittoriocb/skill-assessments/R Programming/README.md

 ## Usage

-To start make sure you are in the project directory and run `Rscript test-ttt.R` in the terminal or run in RStudio.
+To start make sure you are in the project directory and run `Rscript ttt.R` in the terminal or run in RStudio.

 ## Unit testing